patrickbucher/daily-haskell/diary.md

+# Day 36 (Fr, 2025-09-12)

+Only little time this morning: I started reading about the Minimax algorithm in the Russell/Norvig book and then implemented the function to build up the tree.
+However, upon evaluating the tree, I noticed a flaw in my data structure, which I was able to fix.
+Building the complete tree up to five steps is certainly feasible for interactive game play, even for the initial move.
+I also wrote a score function to maximize for player X and minimize for player O by subtracting O's points from X's points.
+Like that, X can pick the maximum and O the minimum successor nodes.

 # Day 35 (Th, 2025-09-11)

 Yesterday late in the evening, I played another round, and figured out a flaw in the logic to skip the turn for a player that is unable to move: I only use the respective other input function (random move, prompt move), but don't switch the player.
 So I have to re-consider this logic.
 Fortunately, I saved yesterday's board as a text file, now I can re-produce the test data.
 (It would be a good exercise to read such a board in from a file for better debugging.)
 Before falling asleep, I also thought about the data structure for the game tree, which I just wrote down today.